m3tac0de/home-assistant-sofabaton-x1s/README.md

 ### Option 1 – HACS (recommended)

 1. Open **HACS → Integrations**.
-2. Search for **Sofabaton X1S** and download it (the listing name uses X1S but works for both X1 and X1S hubs).
+2. Search for **Sofabaton X1S** and download it (the listing name uses X1S but works for X1, X1S and X2 hubs).
 3. **Restart Home Assistant.**
 4. Go to **Settings → Devices & Services.**
 5. You should see **Sofabaton X1/X1S** discovered automatically.
 Click **Add/Configure**.
-6. Confirm the discovered hub or choose manual entry to provide its IP and port.
+6. Confirm the discovered hub or choose manual entry to provide its IP and hub version.

 If not discovered automatically: Click **Add Integration**, search for **Sofabaton X1S** (works for both hub models), and enter the IP/Port manually.